 In 2010, Soundview Consultants LLC was contracted to provide compliance support and wetland mitigation monitoring services for the project.
 SVC conducted an extensive review of the previously approved mitigation plans and monitoring reports as well as the responses from agency personnel.
 We identified numerous inconsistencies and omissions between the monitoring protocols and the data that was reported.
 In May 2011, after extensive negotiations with Federal regulators, a consensus was reached to amend the Wetland Monitoring Plan to more accurately reflect the plan initially approved by the EPA and USACE.

 SVC staff visited the site to determine the additional requirements that were needed to bring the mitigation areas and monitoring reports into compliance with Federal regulations.
-SVC determined that several monitoring plot locations originally established near the wetland edge or in wetland-upland transition zones made accurate assessment of wetland conditions not only difficult, but potentially inaccurate.
+SVC determined that several monitoring plot locations originally established near the wetland edge or in wetland-upland transition zones made the accurate assessment of wetland conditions not only difficult, but potentially inaccurate.
 The monitoring plots were relocated, when possible, into an area that was close to the original location but that provided a more accurate assessment of wetland or upland conditions.
 Relocation of these monitoring plots was approved by regulatory staff.
 Permanent photographic points were also established at 12 locations to collect photographs and document the progress of the mitigation.

 The general mitigation goals of the project are to offset unavoidable impacts of the existing and proposed development, to achieve no net loss of wetland functions, and to improve existing habitat.
 Habitat conditions are expected to improve throughout the monitoring period and wildlife use of the wetlands will increase over time as the site matures and provides more cover.